 - The sound “ł” in Polish is pronounced like the Russian hard “л”

 - Devoicing of Polish consonants is similar to Russian.
-For example, the word “yours” in Polish is “twój” and even thought it is written with a “w” it is pronounced with an “f”.
+For example, the word “yours” in Polish is “twój” and even though it is written with a “w” it is pronounced with an “f”.
 The word “твой” (yours) in Russian is pronounced with a “v” sound instead of the “f” and it sounds [tvoy]

 Even though Polish and Russian belong to the same language family and share lots of similarities, there are also many differences between these languages.

 The most distinctive difference between Polish and Russian is the alphabet.
-The Polish language uses the standard Latin alphabet with 9 added letters that only exist in this language.
+The Polish language uses the standard Latin alphabet with 9 additional letters that only exist in this language.
 You may have seen Polish words being spelled with letters such as “ć”, “ę” or “ż”.

-While the vocabulary between Polish and Russian may sound similar, they only share around 38% of words that sound the same or similar.
-Apart from that, some of the words that sound the same in both languages have different meanings in each one.
+Furthermore, some of the words that sound the same in both languages have different meanings in each one.
 These words are called false friends.
 Here are a few examples of false friends in Polish and Russian:

 Another difference in the phonetics of these two Slavic languages is that Russian has vowel reduction in unstressed syllables, while Polish has fixed stress, less vowel allophony, and two nasal vowels (ę and ą).